 The more experience you have in real estate, the more familiar you’ll be with risk.
 If you’re just getting started or need a refresher, here’s how to minimize risk at its most basic level:

-•Identify predictable markets: One of the largest and most obvious risks associated with real estate investing is the unpredictability of the market.
-While a market may seem like it’s heating up to record heights, it may actually be on the precipice of a crash.
+One of the largest and most obvious risks associated with real estate investing is the unpredictability of the market.
+While a market may seem like it’s heating up to record heights, it may be on the precipice of a crash.
 Savvy investors look at long-term trends and identify stable, upward markets in which to invest.

-•Maintain liquidity: Make sure you have enough liquidity to respond to a crisis, if one ever occurs.
+Make sure you have enough liquidity to respond to a crisis if one ever occurs.
 Even large, corporate investors struggle to maintain a good balance of invested capital and liquidity.
 Find the balance that’s right for you and your investing strategy.

 Whether you’re an established investor on your way to financial independence or a first-timer looking for an initial property to purchase, there are many ways you can stay competitive against both personal and commercial investors in your area.
 Here are some of the most important things to keep in mind when developing a competitive real estate investing strategy:

-•Know your competition: Do the legwork to understand and possess a thorough understanding of the players (big and small) in your local real estate market.
-Know their different niches, and the ways in which they structure their real estate deals.
+Do the legwork to understand and possess a thorough understanding of the players (big and small) in your local real estate market.
+Know their different niches, and how they structure their real estate deals.
 Also, try to get a sense of the way they meet (or don’t meet) the needs of their tenants and residents.

 While it’s becoming more challenging to leverage the real estate market as a personal investment vehicle, Canada’s real estate scene still possesses the power to be a sound, high-yield investment for people working toward financial freedom.